astocko/equities_corr/README.md

 ### Update

-Because of my own holiday schedule, I did not update the tables the last two weeks.
-I will be backfilling the data on Wednesday, December 2nd.
+Because of my own holiday schedule, I did not update the tables the past weeks.
+I will be backfilling the data going into next year while also providing more formats and better visualization tools.

 ### Downloads
 [2015](2015/)